LuminSoft/eNROLL-Neo/README.md

 # eNROLL

 Our in-house developed eNROLL platform serves as a technological compliance solution.
-A solution that is now familiarized across the globe in countries with big populations where falsification of identity, signatures and phishing is very common.
+A solution that is now familiarized across the globe in countries with big populations, where falsification of identity, signatures, and phishing is very common.

-The software utilizes a set of AI powered technologies, like the OCR (Optical Character Recognition), to cut back on the risks of human-based errors and time needed for identification
+The software utilizes a set of AI-powered technologies, like the OCR (Optical Character Recognition), to cut back on the risks of human-based errors and the time needed for identification

 ![App Screenshot](https://firebasestorage.googleapis.com/v0/b/excel-hr-app.appspot.com/o/Screenshot%202024-09-02%20at%2011.03.04%E2%80%AFAM.png?alt=media&token=37acf293-9e0e-456c-8b7a-3b97c512d911)